Traveling to Carson Valley, Nevada is simple any time of year.

 If you are flying here:

 - Reno-Tahoe International Airport is a 45-minute drive from Carson Valley.
+Skip right to the latest flight deals and route map HERE.

 - Sacramento International Airport is a 2.5-3 hour drive over the Sierra (subject to weather and road conditions).